-Marine turtle bycatch: All marine turtles taken incidental to fishing activities must 1) be handled and resuscitated according to established procedures, 2) be clearly photographed (multiple views if possible, including at least one photograph of the head scutes), 3) be identified to the species level, 4) have width and length (carapace notch to notch, and notch to tip) measured in centimeters, 5) have supporting data recorded including GPS or Loran coordinates recorded describing the location of the interaction; time of interaction; date of interaction; condition of the animal upon retrieval (alive uninjured, alive injured, fresh dead, decomposed, comatose or unresponsive); the condition of the animal upon return to the water; GPS or Loran coordinates of the location at which it was released; and a description of the care or handling provided.
+Marine turtle, Sturgeon and Atlantic salmon bycatch: All marine turtles, sturgeon and Atlantic salmon taken incidental to fishing activities must be handled, resuscitated (turtles only) and documented according to established procedures in the Endangered Species Act Section 7 Consultation Biological Opinion issued on November 30, 2012.
+All marine turtles taken incidental to fishing activities must 1) be handled and resuscitated according to established procedures, 2) be clearly photographed (multiple views if possible, including at least one photograph of the head scutes), 3) be identified to the species level, 4) have width and length (carapace notch to notch, and notch to tip) measured in centimeters, 5) have supporting data recorded including GPS or Loran coordinates recorded describing the location of the interaction; time of interaction; date of interaction; condition of the animal upon retrieval (alive uninjured, alive injured, fresh dead, decomposed, comatose or unresponsive); the condition of the animal upon return to the water; GPS or Loran coordinates of the location at which it was released; and a description of the care or handling provided.
 Live animals shall then be returned to the sea.
-Dead animals shall, if feasible, be frozen and returned to the Woods Hole Laboratory.
+Dead turtles shall, if feasible, be frozen and returned to the Woods Hole Laboratory.

-Marine mammal bycatch: All marine mammals taken incidental to fishing activities must 1)\be clearly photographed (multiple views if possible, including at least one photograph of the\head, 2) be identified to the species level, 3) have body length (snout to tail (seals), beak to\the notch in the fluke/tail (whales, dolphins and porpoises)), measured in centimeters, 4) have supporting data recorded including GPS or Loran coordinates recorded describing the\location of the interaction; time of interaction; date of interaction; condition of the animal\upon retrieval (alive uninjured, alive injured, fresh dead, decomposed, comatose or unresponsive).
-Live animals shall then be returned to the sea.
-Dead animals shall, if\feasible, be frozen and returned to the Woods Hole Laboratory.
+Marine mammal bycatch: All marine mammals taken incidental to fishing activities must 1) be completely disentangled from gear, 2) take photographs, document any injuries, and returned to the sea immediately, 3) for dead specimens, be clearly photographed (multiple views if possible, including at least one photograph of the head), 4) be identified to the species level, 5) weigh(kg) and measure (cm) if possible (snout to tail (seals), beak to the notch in the fluke/tail (whales, dolphins and porpoises)), 6) attached a carcass tag, 7)have supporting data recorded including GPS or Loran coordinates recorded describing the location of the interaction; time of interaction; date of interaction; condition of the animal upon retrieval (alive uninjured, alive injured, fresh dead, decomposed, comatose or unresponsive.